 The difference between content aggregation and content plagiarism

 A big neon sign saying “COPYRIGHT THEFT” might have lit up in your mind.
 A lot of people may think that using content aggregation tools to gather content for their websites is a kind of content plagiarism.
 While don’t rush to a conclusion.
 Content aggregation is a process of compiling information on any topic for one or more related keywords and publishing them on your websites, platforms, social media pages, or blogs.
-While content plagiarism is an act of taking someone’s work, claiming it to be yours.
+While content plagiarism is an act of taking someone’s work, and claiming it to be yours.

 Publishing the content (citing the source when necessary) you gather with a content aggregation tool won’t take away the credits of the original writers.
 Click this content aggregation site to test away.
 You’ll know how content aggregation can benefit both platform visitors and original content creators.
 Visitors are happy because they get to view a huge variety of content in one spot.
 The concept behind content aggregation is to provide users with rich information that would have been hard to find.
 And content creators are happy because, as long as the aggregator website is being respectful and linking to the original source, content creators get to expose their content to a whole new audience.